diefenbach/django-lfs/docs/user/howtos/how_to_variants.rst

 13. Click on the pencil of a variant in order to open its edit form.

 14. By default the data is inherited from the parent.
-In order to override a field activate it - check the checkbox beside the field - and enter some information to it for instance for the price of a variant.
+In order to override a field activate it - check the check box beside the field - and enter some information to it for instance for the price of a variant.

 15. Repeat that for every variant you want to change.